 i-genius: What advice would you give to those starting up a social business/project?

-This interview was conducted as part of the i-genius Getting Started interview series.
-If you would like to learn how to get started in your social business, then why not take our ‘Getting Started – Social Business Start Up’ online course with i-genius Academy.
+This interview was conducted as part of the i-genius ‘Innovation, Business Start-Up and Wellbeing’ interview series.
+If you would like to develop a particular aspect of your business or address something you are struggling with, then why not take our ‘Social Entrepreneur and Business mentoring’ sessions with i-genius Academy.
 To find out more, click here!